jakobzhao/geog328/README.md

 ### Week 6 : Thematic Map Design on the Web

 In this week, we will introduce you to map making on the web.
 The web based interactive map is built upon MapBox, which is a popular map library.
 It not only contains fundamental map related functions, but also offers a lot of cool map features for your use and further explore.
-In this week, we will walk you through at least two mapbox applications, and you will use mapbox to make an interactive web map in the lab session.
+We will walk you through at least two MapBox applications, and you will use MapBox to make an interactive web map in the lab session too.

 <!-- Nov 7 -->